tseiman/IoT_BX31_Card/README.md

 ## Basic testing on MangOH
 Ensure that the UART of the WP module is configured correctly to handle the IoT module - e.g. by configuring it via `AT!MAPUART=17,1` command on the WP module (please cross check the WP AT User guide).
-Ensure that the GPIO's are set correctly.
+**Ensure that the GPIO's are set correctly**.
 On MangOH red this are GPIO 42 for Firmware update and GPIO 2 for enable.
 The BX31 IoT module supports update of the Firmware over UART by pulling GPIO 42 low (it is a Active Low Pin on BX3105).
-For normal operation _pull_GPIO_42_high_.
+For normal operation **pull GPIO42 high (important)**.
 To reset the card you need to pull "enable" GPIO 2  High and then pull it down again - so the BX3105 gets enabled.

 Disable Firmware update GPIO from command line:
 ```